kumu/docs/guides/organizations.md

 ![organization project team access modal](/images/organization-project-team-access.png)

-Now that you've mastered the basics of adding users, check out the next sections to learn how to use other features exclusive to organization accounts.
+Now that you've mastered the basics of adding users, check out the next sections to learn how to use other features exclusive to organizations.

 <!-- <iframe src="https://player.vimeo.com/video/135484585" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
  -->